lechihuy/bit-laravel-skeleton-docs/docs/installation.md

 ...
 ```

-Then, open your `composer.json` file and add several the following code
+Then, open your `composer.json` file and add several the following code.

 ```json title="composer.json"
 "require": {
     "lechihuy/bit-laravel-skeleton": "@dev"